 How much risk is in this small space?

-The answer depends on what the eventual accident would be, but consider this: according to Liberty Mutual Workplace Safety Index, the average cost of a slip-and-fall workmen’s comp claim is $22,800 per accident, not including lost time, retraining, etc..
+The answer depends on what the eventual accident would be, but consider this: according to Liberty Mutual Workplace Safety Index, in 2017 the average cost of a slip-and-fall workmen’s comp claim is $22,800 per accident, not including lost time, retraining, etc..
 The annual direct cost to businesses in the US for slip-and-fall accidents tops $11 billion dollars.
 Add EPA or OSHA actions, contracted clean-up services, a more serious injury, extended medical costs and insurance reserves, perhaps a fire, litigation, lost time, lost productivity, lost opportunities, and the costs quickly escalate.
 Also important to consider: if a visitor or building occupant is injured, liability is even greater.
 This small area represents a safety violation and risk that can financially cripple a business very quickly.